shudnal/ExtraSlots/README.md

     else
         ExtraSlots.API.AddSlotWithIndex("CircletExtended", itemSlotIndexExtraSlots.Value, () => itemSlotNameExtraSlots.Value, item => IsCircletItem(item), () => IsCircletSlotAvailable());
 ```
+First argument `"CircletExtended"` is slot ID which should be unique and can be used later to get if slot in grid is that slot.

 This defines slot name as a function and if you change `itemSlotNameExtraSlots` config value it will be automatically updated.

 `IsCircletItem` is the function to check if item type is correct.
 It should return if item fits the slot.